Protecting against insiders in all the right places

 Across the broader detection, collection, and investigation workflow, many enterprises are also looking for the ability to automatically kick off forensic collection, processing, and case creation in response to alerts.
 In recent years, the burdens on expert investigators to perform routine deployment, data acquisition, transfer, and repetitive configuration tasks have become quite considerable.

-We’re excited about the potential of new tools and approaches to automate these components, without losing necessary flexibility, to make security and investigation teams more efficient and help them focus more on the truly risky cases.
+We’re excited about the potential of new tools and approaches to automating these components, without losing necessary flexibility, to make security and investigation teams more efficient and help them focus more on the truly risky cases.